Our Season of Creation

 Some say they wanted to re-create in Virginia the hierarchal, farming society they had left behind.
 When their servants began to die, the Cavaliers’ descendants imported African slaves.
 Cavalier immigrants included ancestors of George Washington, James Madison, James Monroe, John Marshall, and other first families of Virginia.

 The descendants of the Cavaliers only stopped supporting the Stuart kings during the reign of Charles II.
-They turned against King Charles because he appointed his own people to offices in Virginia and gave cultivated land to his favorites, among other injustices.
+They turned against Charles because he appointed his own people to offices in Virginia and gave cultivated land to his favorites, among other injustices.

 Summary